Contributed by: Phillip B, FreeTaxUSA Agent, Tax Pro

 The first step is determining whether the income is taxable, and where the income should be reported.

-- Rental income is only taxable if the property was rented 15 days or more in a year.
-If the property was rented less than this, you don’t report any rental income from your short-term rental property.
+- Rental income is not taxable if the property is used as a home and the property was rented 14 days or less in a year.
+If the property was rented less than 15 days, you don’t report any rental income from your short-term rental property.

 What are considered substantial services to guests?